rastanton/GAMMA/README.md

   -g, -gff:            Generates a general feature format (.gff) file of the output gene matches

-  -i, --identity:      The minimum nucleotide sequence identiy % used by the Blat search
+  -i, --identity:      The minimum nucleotide sequence identiy % used by the Blat search, input as an integer (i.e., "-i 95" for a 95% threshold), default is 90